prsridha/cerebro-voyager/README.md

 With Cerebro, model building can be effortlessly scaled across multiple GPUs and across multiple nodes of the cluster.
 Users provide their ML code via a Jupyter Notebook interface, while Cerebro handles all distributed machine learning operations in the background.

 This project is currently offered on SDSC's [Voyager](https://www.sdsc.edu/support/user_guides/voyager.html#accounts) cluster.
+The list of supported PyTorch function calls on Voyager's Habana processor can be found [here](https://docs.habana.ai/en/latest/PyTorch/PyTorch_Model_Porting/GPU_Migration_Toolkit/Habana_GPU_Migration_APIs.html).
+We support only PyTorch as of now.

 ## Features